blueag8/Photography_Website/README.md

  -Prints will be signed
  -All will be with no border

-He would like to displa his work in Image Galleries employing the Filter Options :
+He would like to display his work in Image Galleries employing the following filter options :

- ALL (would like to view All as an option)
+ - ALL (would like to view "ALL" images as an option) Landscape
- Landscape
- Travel (could have further filter options within this category)
+- Travel (could have further filter options within this category) -India
-	-India
 	-France
 	-Vietnam
 	-Taiwan
-Family
+- Family
-Minimalist
+- Minimalist
-South Australia
+- South Australia
-Australia
+- Australia
-Portraits
+- Portraits
-Window to the world
+- Windows to the world
 Books

 Bio/About